ryuma017/SearchApp-for-Qiita-GitHub/README.md

-# An app to search Qiita articles and GitHub repos
+# Search app for Qiita articles and GitHub repos
 ### for Techson